 - juice of ½ lemon

-Chop the almonds roughly.
-Heat a large skillet or non stick pan without adding any fat and roast the almonds until golden and fragrant.
+- Chop the almonds roughly.
+Heat a large skillet or non-stick pan without adding any fat and roast the almonds until golden and fragrant.
 Stand by the pan and shake it often to avoid the almonds from burning.
-Give the almonds to a large plate and leave to cool while you continue with the recipe.
+Transfer the almonds to a large plate and leave to cool while you continue with the recipe.
 Pine nuts can be used instead and roasted in the same way.

-Give the raisins to a small bowl and cover with boiling water.
+- Place the raisins into a small bowl and cover with boiling water.
 Let soak until needed.

-Give the sauteed zucchini to a serving bowl.
+- Transfer the sauteed zucchini to a serving bowl.
 Add another tablespoon olive oil to the pan and fry the second batch of zucchini exactly the same way.
-Give to the bowl as well.
+Transfer to the bowl as well.

-Give another ½ tablespoon olive oil to the pan.
+- Add another ½ tablespoon olive oil to the pan.
 Cook the onions until very soft.
 Add the garlic and continue cooking for another minute or two, stirring, until the garlic is golden and fragrant.
-Give the onions and garlic to the bowl of zucchini.
+Transfer the onions and garlic to the bowl of zucchini.

-Drain the raisins well and add them to the sauteed zucchini.
+- Drain the raisins well and add them to the bowl.
 Add the lemon juice and the chopped parsley (or mint).
-Toss carefully and adjust the taste with salt, pepper and more lemon juice, if necessary.
+Toss carefully and adjust the taste with salt, pepper, and more lemon juice, if necessary.